FEC Campaign Finance - Political Donations & Donors avatar

 4. Filing lag -- FEC data depends on when campaigns file their reports.
 Quarterly and monthly filing deadlines produce data within days, but there can be gaps between filings.

 6. PAC contributions may lack candidate linkage -- Donations to PACs, party committees, and other organizations may not have an associated candidate.
-The candidateName and candidateId fields will be null.
+The candidateName and candidateId fields will be null on those rows.

-8. Contributions only include Schedule A -- Only individual contributions (Schedule A) are searched.
-Other filing types (disbursements, independent expenditures, etc.) are not included.
+7. Schedule A only -- Only individual contributions are searched.
+Other filing types (Schedule B disbursements, Schedule E independent expenditures, etc.) are not included.

 Responsible use